VisionLabs/FaceEngineExamples/example1/README.md

 # Example 1
 ## What it does
-This example demonstrates how to detect a face on an image, how to extract biometry data of that face (so called descriptor) and how to compare two descripotrs.
+This example demonstrates how to detect a face on an image, how to extract biometry data of that face (so called descriptor) and how to compare two descriptors.
 As the result of it's work, the example program will tell you whether people shown on two images are actually the same person or not.
 It will also allow you to pick a threshold for such classification.

 ## Prerequisites
 *As said in the introduction page, this repository doesn't provide SDK headers, libraries and tools; you have to obtain them from VisionLabs.*